tariqdaouda/Mariana/DESCRIPTION.rst

 Mariana:
 =======

-A machine learning framework for buildung deep neural networks
+A machine learning framework for building deep neural networks